Build

 Agent metadata

-Tool definitions
+Tool surface

 ABG nodes

-Model calls, tool calls, routers, end nodes — the directed graph the runtime executes.
+Model calls, tool calls, routers, end nodes: the directed graph the runtime executes.

 Authoring → on-chain